Democratizing Cloud Cost Data to Empower Product Teams Meta Image

 To surface the cost data within the Looker UI, we first created a View that referenced the underlying BigQuery fields.
 Then we added an Explore so that any of our Looker users could drill into the data.
 Finally, we made several Looks (pre-built visualizations) to give users a starting point for answering common cost-related questions.
 The two main Looks we created were:

 GCP Costs by Service.
-For a given GCP project, this Look lets us visualize costs grouped by the various services within FullStory’s architecture.
+For a given GCP project, this Look lets us visualize costs grouped by the various services within Fullstory’s architecture.
 This gives us a macro perspective of which services are the main drivers of our cloud costs.

 TPM Costs Part 1: GCP Costs by service